Helophilus latifrons

 Habitat

-Aquatic and semi-aquatic environments where larval development occurs in decaying matter submerged in water. frequent flowers in open, sunny areas near wetland margins.
+Aquatic and semi-aquatic environments where larval development occurs in decaying plant matter submerged in water. frequent flowers in open, sunny areas near wetland margins.

 Distribution